mnmpdadish/c2B/README.md

 ```

 Read this help to learn about the different tasks available ('i', 'mdc', 'dos').
-Any other task than the help needs a "para.dat" file that specify the model
+Any other task than the help needs a "para.dat" file that specifies the model
 parameters.
 An example of "para.dat" files are contained in the "fig1" and
 "fig2" directories.
 The "para.dat" file can contain the following parameters: